kognifai/Galore/README.md

     -   Sample set streams.

-    -   We will explore the capabilities of these services in more detail later.
+    -   We will explore the capabilities of these services in more details later.

 -   A query service that allows simple and complex combined historical and realtime queries using the TQL functional query language.